CloudReactor/cloudreactor-procwrapper/README.md

 internally which could be decompiled.
 Instead, programs should fetch secrets from an external source in a secure manner.
-If your program runs in AWS, it can make use of AWS's roles that have permission to access data in Secrets Manager or S3.
-However, in many scenarios, having your program access AWS directly has the following disadvantages:
+If your program runs in AWS, it can make use of AWS's roles that have permission to access data in Secrets Manager, Systems Manager Parameter Store, or S3.
+However, in many scenarios, having your program access AWS directly has the following
+disadvantages:

 1) Your program becomes coupled to AWS, so it is difficult to run locally or switch to another infrastructure provider